Community Corner

 ROHNERT PARK-COTATI, CA — A French bulldog left tied to a fence along a creekside path sparked a community-wide effort that helped authorities identify two suspects now facing possible criminal charges.

-The bulldog is now being cared for by a local animal shelter.
+The bulldog is being cared for by a local animal shelter.
 The two people believed to be responsible for the dog could face charges of willful animal abandonment and conspiracy to commit a crime.
-But the arrests may reignite debate over a surveillance technology that authorities have been trying to ease into communities across the Bay Area.

 Find out what's happening in Rohnert Park-Cotatifor free with the latest updates from Patch.